 Choice Magazine

-We had a nice surprise to receive a copy of this magazine.
-A Tell Tale traveller, Neil Patrick, turned out to be a retired magazine editor who keeps his hand in.
-Read his account about the private Walk on the Wild Side he took his wife on to celebrate their wedding anniversary.
+We had a nice surprise when we received this magazine in the post.
+Unbeknown to us, one of our customers, Neil Patrick of Peterborough is a retired magazine editor who keeps his hand in.
+He wrote all about the Walk on the Wild Side he and his wife Linda took to celebrate their wedding anniversary.

 |